-There were no changes in benefit terms affecting the actuarial valuation used for the June 30, 2021 measurement date.
+There were no changes in benefit terms affecting the June 30, 2022 measurement date.

 OPEB Plan Investments

 Investments consist primarily of short-term assets designed to protect the principal of the plan assets.
 The expected rate of return on OPEB plan investments was determined using the OPEB asset allocation policy and best estimates of geometric real rates of return for each asset class.